This section will teach you how to paginate our collection endpoints

 Some examples using the List All Nationalities endpoint is given below.

-Example 1: No limit
+Example 1: No limit and offset

-limit
+limit and offset{

 "data": [